pierrepora/pierrepora.github.io/Research.md

     <details>
         <summary>Abstract</summary>

-        Combining several administrative registers, I investigate the effect of affordable collective childcare on parents' labor outcomes in France between 2007 and 2015.
-My approach relies on the staggered expansion of heavily subsidized childcare institutions across municipalities.
-Increases in the provision of affordable childcare did not lead to any substantial change in the labor outcomes of parents and did not affect the take-up of paid parental leave.
-I provide additional evidence that these affordable childcare expansions crowded out other, more costly, formal childcare solutions.
-This suggests that these expansions mostly subsidize affluent families who would have otherwise resorted to individualized childcare.
+        I leverage the staggered expansion of subsidized childcare institutions across municipalities, induced by a succession of national plans, to investigate the effect of affordable childcare on parents' labor outcomes and childcare choices in France between 2007 and 2015.
+Increases in the provision of affordable childcare did not lead to any substantial change neither in the labor outcomes of parents nor in the take-up of paid parental leave.
+Instead, these childcare expansions crowded out more costly formal childcare solutions, such as childminders or at-home childcare.
+This suggests that these expansions subsidize affluent families who would have otherwise resorted to individualized childcare.
     </details>
     <p></p>